owen-it/laravel-auditing-doc/upgrading.md

 ## Upgrade from version 12.x to 13
 Version 13 introduces a couple of changes to config and resolvers.

+> {note} Version 13 introduces breaing changes in the config file around resolvers.
+Please rename the 'resolver' key to 'resolvers' and _move_ the user resolver to 'user' key: `'resolver' => OwenIt\Auditing\Resolvers\UserResolver::class`.

 ### Resolvers
 If you have made custom resolver implementations of _UrlResolver_, _UserAgentResolver_ or _IpAddressResolver_, they now extend the Resolver contract